Saksham09-arch/AI-Face-and-Body-detection-using-opencv-and-mediapipe-/README.md

 - Real-time classroom, gaming, or remote collaboration attention analytics.
 - Development and rapid prototyping for HCI (Human-Computer Interaction) systems.
 - Research in behavioral detection, affective computing, or personal ergonomics feedback.

-**Feel free to adjust to your focus, e.g., computer vision demos, emotion analytics, or ergonomics.
-Let me know if you’d like a custom short/long version or a formatted README starter!**